ekomsSavior/PWN-TAG/README.md

 -the main branch is for no zero click payload delivery due to no paid ngrok accout.

-and the pwn_tag_pro branch allows for android zero click payload drlivery with paid ngrok account.
+and the pwn_tag_pro branch allows for android zero click payload delivery with paid ngrok account.

 MAKE SURE YOU ARE IN THE RIGHT BRANCH OF THE REPOSITORY BEFORE PROCEEDING. toggle to switch branches found above.